andela-ooshodi/django-bucketlist-application/README.md

 ![Bucketlist](screenshots/bucketlist.jpg)

-### Getting Started
+## Getting Started
 ## Structure of the project
 This project is divided into two apps

 1. bucketlist - which houses the complete standalone bucketlist app
 2. apiv1 - version 1 of the api which exposes the bucketlist app

+## Features
+### Version 2
+- Switched from bootstrap to bootstrap-material-design

 ## Installation
-1. Clone the repository into a Virtual Environment.
+1. Clone the repository and create a Virtual Environment.
 - Run `virtualenv <virtualenvname>` or `mkvirtualenv <virtualenvname>` if using virtualenv wrapper to create the virtual environment.
 2. Install all the necessary requirements by running `pip install -r requirements.txt` within the virtual environment.
 3. Configure your database configurations in a development.py and save in the settings folder